Skip to content

 How is SAI different from the old EFC?

 Three major changes.
 First, the SAI can go negative (down to -$1,500), while EFC bottomed out at zero.
 A negative SAI signals the highest level of need and qualifies for the maximum Pell Grant.
-Second, the number of students in college no longer reduces the parent contribution as dramatically under some proposals, though the current formula still divides by the number enrolled.
+Second, the sibling discount is gone: the parent contribution is no longer divided by the number of students enrolled in college at the same time.
 Third, the new FAFSA simplified the question set and changed how certain assets and income are counted.

 Can my SAI be negative?